cloudfoundry-community/awesome-bosh-releases/README.md

 | admin-ui                   | running-cf |                         |                 |                                                                          | runs-in-prod                       |                     |              |                                                         |            |            |                     |            |                                                                                      |                  |
 | deployment-vm-boshrelease  | running-cf | cf ops CLIs             |                 | https://github.com/emc-cloudfoundry/deployment-vm-boshrelease            | runs-in-prod                       | Emc-content         |              |                                                         |            |            |                     |            |                                                                                      |                  |

+# Classification details

+Some details on the semantics of columns in the table above

+category:
+  * service: suiteable for appearing in cf market place
+  * infra-frmk: infrastructure to build something else.
+Unrelated to CF
+  * running-cf: useful when running/operating a CF instance

+maturity:
+  * poc: proof of concept
+  * runs-in-prod: runs in production by some folks, ask them for more.
+Not necessary support production workloads (may be suppporting dev activities, see app use cases)
+  * commercial: commercial product with support provided

+app usage: for services, is the service ready for supporting development or production ?

 # faq

 ## I can't see the whole table, its truncated